Rebecca Hart, Annie Peavy, and Will Connell

 - Ancient Training Methods

-Video courtesy of Deloitte LLP.
-Deloitte is proud to be the presenting sponsor of both the U.S. Para-Equestrian Dressage Team and U.S. Para-Equestrian Dressage National Championships.
+This video is courtesy of Deloitte LLP.
+Adequan® provides essential support to US Equestrian as the title sponsor of the Adequan® U.S. Para Dressage Team and for the Adequan®/USEF Para Dressage National Championship.

 About The Expert